-If any issue, condition, or situation arises or occurs that is not sufficiently covered or provided for in these regulations so as to be clearly understandable, the Planning Director shall resolve the issues, conditions, or situations in a manner that is consistent with the SP.
+If any issue, condition, or situation arises or occurs that is not sufficiently covered or provided for in these regulations so as to be clearly understandable, the Planning Director shall resolve the issues, conditions, or situations in a manner that is consistent with the SP and applicable provisions of the Orange County Zoning Code.
 This provision shall not be used to permit uses not authorized by the regulations contained herein.
 The intent is to resolve ambiguity in the regulations and ensure their consistent application.